 If you are taken to A&E after the accident or need to attend later, the hospital staff will record details of your injury in your medical records.
 Make sure that they accurately record how the accident happened.

-If you need to attend your GP for advice or for a sick note, again make sure that the GP records how the accident happened correctly.
+If you need to attend your GP for advice or for a Medical Statement or Doctor’s Note, again make sure that the GP records how the accident happened correctly.

 If you have not reported your accident in the accident book at work you can still make a claim.
 It is helpful if colleagues can verify that the accident took place, or if you told your GP about the accident.
 Remember, it is better if your accident is recorded and reported to your employers as soon as possible, though.
 This will help strengthen your accident at work claim.